chrishoward-au/Architect/README.txt

 == Description ==
 Easily display your content in grids, tabs, sliders, galleries with sources like posts, pages, galleries, widgets, custom code, Headway blocks and custom content types.

-The core components of Architect are Content selections, Cell designs, and Blueprint layouts.

-To save time, and keep Architect modular, Content and Cells can be re-used in many Blueprints.
+Displaying content with Architect is made of two components: Panels and Blueprints.

+Panels allow you design a layout for the content itself.

+Blueprints lets you design a layout of how those panels wil be displayed on the page, e.g. grids, sliders etc.

+In Blueprints you also choose what content to display - e.g. posts, pages, galleries.

+This allows Panels to be easily reusable and cuts down on duplication of effort.
+You might design a panel that is used in a featured posts slider, but that panel may also be used to display the top story.

 = Why use Architect? =
 Architect greatly reduces the complexity of designing and developing methods to display your content.
 For example, if you are using the Twenty Thirteen and decide you want a 3x3 grid of excerpts to display on the home page, you would have to code a page template for that purpose.

 With Architect, you code the shell of the blueprint, but build the rest in Architect and paste one very simple line of code into your page blueprint that calls and displays the Architect Blueprint.

-If you want to display a gallery in a post, build the Content selection, Cell design and Blueprint, then place a simple shortcode in your post.
+If you want to display a gallery in a post, build Panel design and Blueprint, then place a simple shortcode in your post.
 You can even override the design of the WP Gallery shortcode with your own Blueprint.

 == Installation ==
 1. Activate the plugin through the Plugins menu in WordPress.

 == Usage ==
 There are several ways to display Architect Blueprints.

 * Shortcode: [architect blueprint="yourblueprint" ids="1,2,3,4,5"]
 * Template tag: echo pzarc('yourblueprint','1,2,3,4,5');
 * Widget